vijaydaultani/vijaydaultani.github.io/misc.md

 ## Fun Facts

 * **Rubik Cube**
-  I was once into solving Rubik cube and people use to find one in my hand almost where ever I went.
+  I was once into solving Rubik cube and people use to find one in my hand almost whereever I went.
 Sounds from my Rubik cube practices have spoiled a countless nights of my accommodating room-mate from hostel in IIT Delhi, [Niranjan Viladkar](https://sites.google.com/site/niranjanviladkar/) for which I am Sorry to him.
 I once participated in Rubik cube competition organized by World Cube Association.
 My best was 1:28, maybe not very good, but was pretty awesome for me.
 You can find the results [here](https://www.worldcubeassociation.org/results/p.php?i=2014DAUL01).

 ---